manpagez: man pages & more

 headings above the threshold in register Hs; see H (1).

-Ht suppresses output of heading level counters above the lowest
+Ht suppresses output of heading level counters above the deepest

-when the heading is formatted; see H (Boolean-valued; 0).
+when a heading mark is formatted; see H (Boolean-valued; 0).

 Hy enables automatic hyphenation of words (Boolean-valued; 0).

-Iso configures the use of ISO 8601 date format if specified (with
+Isodate configures the use of ISO 8601 date format; that is,

 L defines the page length for the document, and must be set from